📚 Using CLSD Funds? Contact schools@justrightreader.com for a Customized Quote📚

 8. Volunteer for Reading Programs

-Many communities have reading programs where families can volunteer.
-This could involve reading to younger children at a community center or helping organize a book donation drive.
+Look for community reading programs that welcome family volunteers.
+You might read aloud to younger children at a community center or help organize a neighborhood book drive.

 Just Right Teader Logo_Blog.png__PID:eaa94f08-a64a-47e2-b61c-d4e0b8b0dcd4